 The object-oriented design of the 'particles' related classes is shown in the following class diagrams.
 The diagrams are described in the Booch notation.
-Figure 2.13 shows a general overview of the particle classes.
-Figure 2.14 shows classes related to the particle table.
-Figure 2.15 shows the classes related to the particle decay table.
+Figure 2.17 shows a general overview of the particle classes.
+Figure 2.19 shows classes related to the particle table and Figure 2.18 shows the classes related to the ion table in the particle table.
+Figure 2.20 shows the classes related to the particle decay table in the G4ParticleDefinition.
+This decay table is used by decay process and Figure 2.21 shows the classes related to the decay process and decay channels

-Figure 2.13.
+Figure 2.17.
 Particle classes